Skip to main content

 Barnsley Young Writers

-Participants explore various creative writing activities, including poetry, short stories, scripts, and journalism.
-They also have opportunities to be published, perform, enter national competitions, and receive one-to-one mentoring.
+Participants explore poetry, short stories, playwriting, and journalism.
+They have the opportunity to grow as writers and be published, perform, enter national competitions, and receive one-to-one mentoring.

-Many members have performed at venues like The Leadmill, Sheffield Hallam’s Performance Lab, and right here at Barnsley Civic.
-They’ve participated in events such as Barnsley Zine Fair, Barnsley Book Festival, and Off The Shelf Festival.
-To date, the group has released two anthologies of poetry and short stories.
+Members have performed at venues including The Leadmill and Sheffield Hallam’s Performance Lab and of course Barnsley Civic.
+They’ve participated in events like Barnsley Book Festival and Off The Shelf Festival.
+The group has released three anthologies of poetry and short stories.

-Barnsley Young Writers is supported by Creative Minds and Better Barnsley Bond.
+Barnsley Young Writers is currently supported by Barnsley Council’s Great Childhood Ambition.

 I have social anxiety and originally I was worried about not fitting in.
 The people however are wonderful and have changed my mind.
 Barnsley Young Writers is one of my safe spaces and a place I feel I actually fit in.
 I was even able to perform on a stage – they helped me believe my stories were good.